 The light show is spectacular with traditional dancing, illuminated temples in different colours and the story told in a loud dramatic voice how Sukhothai was liberated from the Khmers.
-It is a beautiful show, be aware that if Loi Krathong falls in the early part of November the whole thing might storm away.
-One year when I was there the whole show had to be cancelled, this is open-air and we ended up in the middle of a huge thunderstorm.
+It is a beautiful show, be aware that if Loi Krathong falls in the early part of November, the whole thing might storm away.
+One year when I was there, the whole show had to be cancelled, this is open-air, and we ended up in the middle of a massive thunderstorm.

-Na Kothai has an interesting twist on their laarb, with wild olives.
-Additionally giving it a richness and unusual sour character.
+Na Kothai has an exciting twist on their laarb, with wild olives.
+They are additionally giving it a richness and unusual sour character.
 They also serve the Gaeng Liang, a fish soup with smoked fish, pumpkin and mushrooms.
-JK Station Cafe has tasty food and an interesting “train atmosphere”.
+JK Station Cafe has tasty food and an enjoyable “train atmosphere”.

-However, if you are in the Historical Park and looking for somewhere inexpensive to eat.
-Just take a walk and you will find coffee shops and eateries outside the park.
+However, if you are in the Historical Park and looking for somewhere inexpensive to eat, take a walk and find coffee shops and eateries outside the park.
 The same place where you find bike rentals and souvenir stalls.

-During the years I have stayed at four different hotels in Sukhothai.
+During the years, I have stayed at four different hotels in Sukhothai.
 Two places are closed or either too rundown at this point.
 But 3-star Legendha hotel used to deliver.
-It has a traditional Thai village touch to it and when crowded they normally serve a buffet in the evening.
-In the morning sometimes monks will walk by for the morning alms.
+It has a traditional Thai village touch to it, and when crowded, they usually serve a buffet in the evening.
+In the morning, sometimes monks will walk by for the morning alms.

 And the Sukhothai Heritage Resort, though a bit far from the historical park but close to the charming airport of Sukhothai.